gnosisguild/zodiac/README.md

 ![Zodiac Icons](https://images.mirror-media.xyz/nft/c8c9031b-06b1-4344-baf2-c1d2d24cfc4f.png)

-The Zodiac collection of tools can be accessed through the Zodiac App available on [Gnosis Safe](https://gnosis-safe.io/), as well as through the repositories below.
-If you have any questions about Zodiac, join the [Gnosis Guild Discord](https://discord.gg/wwmBWTgyEq).
+The Zodiac collection of tools can be accessed through the Zodiac App available on [Safe](https://safe.global/), as well as through the repositories below.
+If you have any questions about Zodiac, join the [Gnosis Guild Discord](https://discord.gnosisguild.org).

 This repository links to technical tutorials on how to configure each using the CLI.
+(For operator tutorials, visit [zodiac.wiki](https://zodiac.wiki/index.php?title=Category:Documentation).)

 Zodiac enables: